Mathematics 270 Linear Algebra I

 Work on the following textbook exercises from “Exercises 3.5” (p.
 179-181):

-• 1, 3, 5, 7, 9, 11, 15, 17, 21, 25.
+- 1, 3, 5, 7, 9, 11, 15, 17, 21, 25.

 4.6 Eigenvalues and Eigenvectors

-In this unit we introduce and discuss the concepts of eigenvalues and eigenvectors in n .
+In this unit we introduce and discuss the concepts of eigenvalues and eigenvectors in .
 Eigenvalues and eigenvectors are special scalars and vectors, respectively, associated with matrices.
 They play an extremely important role in applied mathematics; they are used in many branches of engineering and the natural and social sciences.
 If you are exposed to differential equations you will also see that their role is greatly significant when studying the dynamics of systems of differential equations.

-Notice that the resulting vector from applying A to an eigenvector is a multiple of the eigenvector, itself, whose magnitude is determined by the eigenvalue.
+Notice that the resulting vector from applying to an eigenvector is a multiple of the eigenvector, itself, whose magnitude is determined by the eigenvalue.

 or equivalently,

-where I n denotes the n × n identity matrix.
+where denotes the identity matrix.

-Equation (4.4) is called the characteristic equation of A .
+Equation (4.4) is called the characteristic equation of .
 Notice that by expanding its left-hand side, we obtain a polynomial

-Thus, the roots of the characteristic polynomial (4.5), or equivalently, the solutions of the characteristic Equation (4.4) provide the eigenvalues of A .
-These eigenvalues can then be substituted back into the system of linear equations (4.3), whose solution provides the corresponding eigenvectors x .
+Thus, the roots of the characteristic polynomial (4.5), or equivalently, the solutions of the characteristic Equation (4.4) provide the eigenvalues of .
+These eigenvalues can then be substituted back into the system of linear equations (4.3), whose solution provides the corresponding eigenvectors .

 The main focus of this section is the computation of eigenvalues and eigenvectors of matrices of different dimensions and the discussion of some of their properties.